 Remember that reporting is an overhead.
-Reports should therefore be concise, relevant and circulated only to those who need them.
-However, more concise reports require greater effort by the writer in order to save the time of the readers.
-As someone once apologised: ‘I am sorry this report is so long; I didn’t have time to write a shorter one.’
+Reports should, therefore, be concise, relevant and circulated only to those who need them.
+However, more concise reports require a greater effort by the writer in order to save the time of the readers.
+As someone once apologized: ‘I am sorry this report is so long; I didn’t have time to write a shorter one.’

 The reporting structure refers to the people involved in a project at various management levels.
 Generally, progress reporting starts at the level at which work is actually done and progresses up through a hierarchy.

 In an IT context, team leaders gather progress information from their team and report up to their project manager.
 This may be done directly or through a project support office or another intermediary.
 The project manager then reports to the person or group that has been entrusted with overall responsibility for the project.
 This might be a project sponsor or executive supported by a project board, project management board or steering committee.
 This group could include representatives of the managers of the development team and the users as well as the project sponsor, who, as the provider of finance, inevitably has a decisive influence.

 They, not the project manager, have the authority to change the objectives of the project.
 They could allocate more resources to the project or reduce the scope of deliverables.

 The report to the project board or steering committee is sometimes referred to as a highlight report.
 The intervals at which the reports are produced and the topics they report should meet the needs of the recipients and the importance of the information conveyed.
 It is important to obtain formal agreement with the reporting procedures laid down in the project management plan from all the major parties involved.